 As the internet has become more dynamic, the purposes of websites are growing diverse.
-For a business website however, it remains one thing above all, an important marketing tool.
-As far as website goals go, generating valuable high quality leads ranks high.
+For a business website, however, it remains one thing above all, an important marketing tool.
+As far as website goals go, generating valuable high-quality leads ranks high.

 This could be an email, phone number, or anything that allows you to communicate with them later in time.
-What’s important however, is to make sure these leads are qualified.
+What’s important, however, is to make sure these leads are qualified.
 This means that your leads need to have a desire to purchase your products or services.

 When it comes to leads generated from your website, quality beats quantity.
 Your leads should ideally be high converting, low bounce rate, and sign up for email.
 These are qualities you can use to determine interest to engage further with your business.

 These leads should then be qualified, that is followed up on, with the intent of closing a sale.
-As already stated, a business needs to sell to thrive, and as a result, sales is an import website goal.
+As already stated, a business needs to sell to thrive, and as a result, sales is an important website goal.
 It’s important to remember that sales take different shapes and forms for different businesses.

 Your business needs to be optimised to gather the leads that convert best for your industry.
 In addition to generating sales from leads, you could actually have opportunities sale directly from your website.